05 Sep Japan highlights – our 2014 trip

 We then continued to get great views of Mt.Fuji during our time around the area.

 Himeji Castle had always been a sight I pictured when thinking about Japan, so naturally seeing it in person was a big highlight.
 The castle was still in the stages of its long restoration.
 The scaffolding had been removed and the castle was now fully visible.
 I was aware that the castle’s interior could not be entered during our time there but I was disappointed to find a large section of grounds around the main keep were sectioned off by large fences.
-I Will be adding Himeji to the list of any future Japan trip.
+Our two year old spent the whole time running around and climbing up steps.
+It was a wonderful place to explore as a family.
+Read about our time at Himeji Castle here.

 Strolling around Tokyo